hobbitalastair/backhand/README.md

 * `bh-require` - require a service to be started
 * `bh-release` - release a prior requirement

+To manage the daemons several helper utilities are used.

+- `escort`: provide a control socket for a child program
+- `connect`: connect to a socket and wait for a response
+- `semaphore`: increment or decrement a stored counter
+- `state`: provide atomic access to the contents of a file

 ## Service scripts

 Service scripts are stored in a per-service directory.